rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

 Some related discussion:

 - [RFC #1582](https://github.com/rust-lang/rfcs/pull/1582) proposed
-  that tuple structs should have a "nested representation", where e.g. `(T1, T2, T3)` would in fact be laid out as `(T1, (T2, T3))`.
+  that tuple structs should have a "nested layout", where e.g. `(T1, T2, T3)` would in fact be laid out as `(T1, (T2, T3))`.
 The purpose of this was to permit variadic matching and so forth against some suffix of the struct.
 This RFC was not accepted,